EciStg/order-placement/stock/README.md

 ### As a buyer I would like to know which location items will be shipped from

-This use case is supported in the current PO Processor, but as we look more closely we do think it is a valid use case.
+This use case is supported in the current PO Processor, but as we look more closely, we do think it is a valid use case.
 In fact, we have had some sellers express a concern that this might set an expectation that buyers can order stock from a specific warehouse, which they cannot do.
 We asked our head of training about providing the warehouse, this was his reply: